Source Gaming

 Gameplay-wise, Poppi’s arguably the strongest Blade in all of Xenoblade 2.
 Her optional “Quantum Technochampion π” mode trivializes an entire corner of the combat system (Driver Combos), features a variety of mods that other Blades simply can’t access, and comes in whichever element you’d like.
 Tora clearly took inspiration from the Aegis—Pyra and Mythra—when working with Tatazo to construct his magnum opus, and when he meets his long-lost, not-quite-dead Grampypon via the aforementioned side quest, the comparisons deepen.
 Enter Poppibuster, a Light-elemental automaton that the titular robot controls remotely, and usable by any “traditional” Driver.
 Part of what makes Mythra so powerful is her Artifice Siren, a continent-sinking mech of divine origin, and whether or not it was intentional, seeing Poppi of all Blades follow in those footsteps says a lot.

 Despite all that, the impact Tora left on this universe wasn’t truly felt until the release of Xenoblade 3.
 Although it takes place in an amalgam of the preceding entries’ worlds, the trilogy’s end doesn’t feature many veteran faces.
 Shulk and Rex make comebacks, as do Queens Melia and Nia, but the rest of their parties are completely absent.
 However, of all the retired protagonists, guess who stands out as one of the most important figures in the salvation of these doomed worlds?
-While not the only contributor to Origin, the all-encompassing supercomputer that keeps the collapsing realities intact, Tora played such a huge role in its development that Nia had to bring him up to the Ouroboros crew.
+While not the only contributor to Origin, the almighty supercomputer that keeps the collapsing realities intact, Tora played such a huge role in its creation that Nia had to bring him up to the Ouroboros crew.
 Poppi even cameos near the end of the game, and has a successor of sorts in the form of fellow artificial Blade Ino, really bringing her and her Masterpon’s significance full circle.

 Shockingly, Muimui has some skin in all this talk of divinity and supercomputers.
 A particularly interesting piece of Xenoblade merch is the Siren model kit, letting fans assemble the historic Artifice themselves, but what’s more relevant to us is all the lore on the pre-Alrest Earth it comes bundled with.
 Apparently, Muimui bought these ancient texts off a salvager, couldn’t decipher them, and shared them with us in an attempt to get his money’s worth.
 From his blurb, we learn that he’s still working on Blades, hoping to uncover the secrets of the Aegis, and looking to surpass Rosa.
 Wait, assuming this was written after that whole incident, does that mean he wasn’t arrested?
 Did the brave Ardainian militants fail us?!
 I’m not even sure if his excerpt’s canon, but since what I’m about to say kinda falls apart if it isn’t, let’s just roll with it…

 Another thing Xenoblade loves toying with is “science gone wrong.”
-Just look at Alrest, haphazardly built on top of a post-apocalyptic Earth, by a man who thought himself greater than one.
-What makes this Architect—Klaus—such a compelling character is how he grapples with what he’s done.
+Just look at Alrest, haphazardly built on top of a post-apocalyptic Earth by a man who thought himself greater than one.
+What makes this Architect, Klaus, such a compelling character is how he grapples with what he’s done.
 The version of him that ended up in XC1’s reality is blissfully ignorant of his sins, while XC2’s is jaded by both the planet he destroyed and the one he created.
 He regrets using the Conduit to undo everything, but hates seeing Alrest full of the vices he believes started his homeworld’s downward spiral.
 As fellow scientists, Tora and Muimui are more than happy to borrow material from the old world, but what they each choose to pursue is pretty interesting.
-Where Tora bases Poppi QTπ off of his Aegis friends, Muimui looks to the Artifice that brought Alrest to its knees centuries ago.
+Where Tora bases Poppi QTπ off his Aegis friends, Muimui looks to the Artifice that brought Alrest to its knees centuries ago.
 One prioritizes the connections he’s made on his journey, while the other tries in vain to make up for the allies that abandoned him with more power.

 That, or Tora might’ve just been thirsty.
 Yeah, to address the Ardun in the room, this Nopon’s got his fair share of critics for a reason.
 The original party member of his race and one of my all-time favorite characters—XC1’s Heropon Riki—is an upstanding father of eleven.
 You’d have to be a deeply troubled individual to resent him, and the same goes for XC3’s Riku and Manana.
 Tora, on the other hand, leaves a poor first impression.
-Poppi’s awakening and an early Heart-to-Heart are marred by Tora’s obsession with maids (coined “blushy-crushy” by the perpetrator himself).
+Poppi’s awakening and an early Heart-to-Heart are marred by his obsession with maids (coined “blushy-crushy” by the perpetrator himself).
 The best I can say about this behavior is that it’s quickly abandoned, but couldn’t he have just started off likable?

 To be frank, all the Drivers Rex recruits aren’t doing so great when he meets them.
 Nia associates with literal backstabbers, Mòrag feels obligated to devote everything to her country, and Zeke drifts from Titan to Titan without a cause or a wallet.
-As goofy and uncomfortable as the skeletons in Tora’s closet are, they’re just one more character flaw that’s snuffed out as the plot progresses.
-I’m not here to quantify how wicked it was of him to construct sentient life for the partial purpose of having her dote on him, as there’s a lot more to the Nopon boy in this hundred-hour-long game than a minute or two of him embarrassing himself.
+As goofy and uncomfortable as the skeletons in Tora’s closet are, they’re just one more flaw that’s snuffed out as the plot progresses.
+I’m not here to quantify how wicked it was of him to construct sentient life for the partial purpose of having her dote on him, as there’s more to the Nopon boy in this hundred-hour-long game than a minute or two of him embarrassing himself.
 As for Poppi, although her naivety regarding Tora’s initial plans for her are concerning at first, it’s not long before she starts seeing right through him and becoming an admirable character of her own.
 From there, I’d argue the duo form one of the game’s stronger bonds between Driver and Blade, dedicated to proving to themselves that they deserve to join their companions at the top of the world.